 Risk factors include:

-This occurs when your brain doesn’t send the right signals to the muscles that control your breathing.
+Central sleep apnea occurs when your brain doesn’t send the right signals to the muscles that control your breathing.

-This condition is the result of a combination of both obstructive and central sleep apnea.
+Complex sleep apnea syndrome is the result of a combination of both obstructive and central sleep apnea.

 Your doctor may be able to tell if you’re suffering from sleep apnea based on a conversation about your symptoms.
 A thorough examination of your nose and throat can also identify obvious cases of obstruction.